 4. Don’t keep the kids from your Ex

 Studies show that children can develop mental health issues when there is a disruption of a parent-child relationship.
-Do what you can to support your child’s relationship with their other parent.
+Do what you can to support your children’s relationship with their other parent.
 There are special circumstances, however, where you should keep your children away from your Ex, like when there has been a history of domestic or substance abuse.
-In these cases, supervised visitation is the best way for your Ex to have contact with your child.
+In these cases, supervised visitation is the best way for your Ex to have contact with your children.

 5. Don’t coach your children

 Coaching your children to say what you want is a big no-no. During the divorce process, you may deal with a judge and possibly a custody evaluator—both are trained specialists and will know if your kids are repeating lines they’ve heard from you.
 Not only will this make you look bad, but it will put your kids in a terrible position.
 Divorce is a difficult situation for them, too, and coaching your children could confuse them more.

 6. Don’t go to court with your children